System Design Space

 Practical checklist

-• Separate the engineer's interactive workflow from production pipelines, but connect them with one shared artifact contract.
+• Separate the engineer's interactive workflow from production pipelines, but connect them with one shared artifact contract — otherwise experiment and production drift apart.

-• Design cross-cluster portability and backup of working data from the start.
+• Design cross-cluster portability and backups of working data from the start: cheaper than rescuing lost artifacts after the fact.

-• Define a default path for training, inference, and monitoring, then treat non-standard cases as extensions.
+• Define a default path for training, inference, and monitoring, then treat non-standard cases as extensions so exceptions don't erode the standard.

-• Test the usability of new features with real teams before broad rollout to reduce resistance to leaving the SSH model behind.
+• Test the usability of new features with real teams before broad rollout: removing resistance to leaving SSH up front is cheaper than arguing after a refusal.

 References